python/devguide/docquality.rst

 The Developer's Guide uses the same process as the main Python documentation, except for some small differences.
 The source lives in a `separate repository`_.
-Bug reports and and patches should be submitted to the `python bug tracker`_ using the ``devguide`` component.
+Bug reports and patches should be submitted to the `python bug tracker`_ using the ``devguide`` component.
 Changes to the devguide are normally published within a day, on a schedule that may be different from the main documentation.